Find Affordable College Courses

 Read More…

-You’ll join some of the best and brightest minds around you if you attend University of Phoenix - Arizona.
-The school came in at #4 on this year’s Best Public Administration Bachelor’s Degree Schools in the Southwest Region list.
+You’ll be in good company if you decide to attend University of Phoenix - Arizona.
+It ranked #4 on our 2023 Best Public Administration Bachelor’s Degree Schools in the Southwest Region list.
 Located in the large city of Tempe, UOPX - Arizona is a private for-profit college with a fairly large student population.

 Public Admin majors at UOPX - Arizona take out an average of $42,693 in student loans while working on their Bachelor's Degree.